qim-center/qim3d/docs/index.md

         ~/miniconda3/bin/conda init bash
         ~/miniconda3/bin/conda init zsh
         ```
-Once you have `conda` installed, create a new enviroment:
+Once you have `conda` installed, open your terminal and create a new enviroment:

     conda create -n qim3d python=3.11